kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Body positions I made while masturbating in my bathroom with the lights on.
 - Always something.
 - It's so embarrassing, you cannot imagine, but I don't care.
-- When every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, at Duty Free in Dubai, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this is supposed to totally destroys your life; murder by embarrassment.
+- When every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, at Duty Free in Dubai, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this is supposed to totally destroy your life; murder by embarrassment.
 - The shame and embarrassment should be theirs, in fact.
 - Nevertheless, I think this justifies at least a billion more in compensation.